 Canning is an important, safe method of food preservation if practiced properly.
 The canning process involves placing foods in jars and heating them to a temperature that destroys microorganisms that could be a health hazard or cause the food to spoil.
 Canning also inactivates enzymes that could cause the food to spoil.
 Air is driven from the jar during heating, and as it cools, a vacuum seal is formed.
 The vacuum seal prevents air from getting back into the product bringing with it microorganisms to recontaminate the food.

-Clostridium botulinum bacteria are the main reason why pressure canning is necessary.
-Though the bacterial cells are killed at boiling temperatures, they can form spores that can survive these temperatures.
+Clostridium botulinum bacteria are the main reason why pressure canning is absolutely necessary for canning low-acid food.
+The bacterial cells are killed at boiling temperatures, but they can form spores that survive these temperatures.
 The spores grow well in low-acid foods, in the absence of air, such as in canned vegetables and meats.
-When the spores begin to grow, they produce the deadly botulinum toxin (poison).
+When the spores begin to grow, they produce the deadly botulinum toxin.

 Safe Canning Methods

-There are two safe ways of canning, depending on the type of food being canned.
-These are the boiling water bath method and the pressure canner method.
+There are three safe ways of canning, depending on the type of food being canned.
+These are the boiling water bath method, the atmospheric steam canner method, and the pressure canner method.

 Boiling Water Bath Method: The boiling water bath method is safe for fruits, tomatoes and pickles as well as jams, jellies and other preserves.
 In this method, jars of food are heated by being completely covered with boiling water (212 °F at sea level).